-Stephanie Darling was born in a haze of Chanel No 22 and is obsessed with beauty, lifestyle, words and visuals.
+Stephanie Darling has had a long and impressive career in beauty journalism and is obsessed with all things beauty, lifestyle, words and visuals.
 She has worked in the magazine industry for over 30 years, with the best of the best on Vogue Australia, Harper’s Bazaar and madison and has interviewed Anne Hathaway in Paris, Dame Edna in New York, Aerin Lauder in Tokyo, among many others.
 She is the Beauty Director of Sunday Life in the Sun Herald and Daily Life online.

 - Secrets of A Beauty Queen (Penguin, 2017)

 Sarah Darmody is an Australian writer.
 She published her first book at 23 and her parents bought her a fancy pen to celebrate.
 Her handwriting is unreadable, but she still carries the pen everywhere.
 Sarah is the author of books and stories about a range of improbably related things (a compendium of stories about breasts, what happens after you win the Green Card lottery, a childhood living in Borneo) and has worked in publishing, film, journalism, and for various government agencies including emergency services and public broadcasters.
 Sarah types everything with one finger, regularly appears on national television as a cultural commentator, and is a founding faculty member of The School of Life in Australia.
 Sarah is a generally excitable person who loves a great many things.
 Especially books and reading.
 And travelling.
 And lists.
 And lists of things she loves – this needs to end here.
 She edited Thanks for the Mammaries, a collection featuring celebrated female Australian authors to raise money for breast cancer research (Penguin, 2009) and contributed to a travel story collection, Take Me With You (Random House, 2005).